Things to Do

 Shopping around Kelso

-Kelso Farmers' Market on Saturday 20th December
+Kelso Farmers' Market on third Saturday of every month.